StenlyAndika/StenlyAndika/README.md

 ### Talking about Personal Stuffs:

-- 🚀 &nbsp; I’m currently learning Mobile App Development using cross-platform framework with Dart / Flutter.
+- 🚀 &nbsp; I’m currently improving Web Development using Laravel, and Mobile App Development using cross-platform framework with Dart / Flutter.
 - 🛠 &nbsp; I’m currently working with Git, Visual Studio Code, REST APIs, SQL, etc.
 - 👨🏻‍💻 &nbsp; Most of my projects are available on [Github](https://github.com/StenlyAndika).
 - 👾 &nbsp; Fun fact: I copied this from my friend and edited it a bit.